shivannis/xandr-docs-public/xandr-docs/articles/monetize/video-campaign-best-practices.md

 ## Are you eligible to serve on all video inventory?

 Some sellers only allow known partners to buy their inventory.
-In order to gain access, please reach out to your Xandr representative.
+In order to gain access, please reach out to your Microsoft Advertising representative.

 ## Are you using multiple video formats in the same campaign?